 To the best knowledge and belief of the undersigned attorney, Appellant's Brief complies with the limitations contained in special rule 1(d) and specifically, pursuant to the word processing system of Appellant's counsel, there are 1,077 words contained in Appellant's brief.

 /s/ Kristoffer R. Barefield Kristoffer R. Barefield

 Certificate of Service

-This certifies that on October 26, 2016, a true and accurate copy of Appellant's Brief was filed with the Clerk of the Court by using the Missouri Courts eFiling System, which will send a notice of electronic filing to the following:
+This certifies that on October 26, 2016, a true and accurate copy of Appellant's which will send a notice of electronic filing to the following: